pspete/psPAS/CONTRIBUTING.md

 - Fork the repo.
 - Push your changes to your fork.
+  - **Automatic Testing**: GitHub Actions will automatically run the complete test suite when you push changes
+  - **Test Results**: Check the Actions tab in your fork to view test results and download artifacts
+  - **Local Testing**: Run tests locally using `pwsh.exe -File .\build\test.ps1`
 - Write [good commit messages][commit]
 - If no related issue exists already, open a [New Issue][new-issue] describing the problem being fixed or feature.
 - [Update documentation](#updating-documentation) for the command as required.